PopovicDev/PopovicDev/README.md

-◻️ Hi, I'm Milan Popović
+◻️ Hi, I'm Milan Popović<br>
-◻️ Interested in the world of the Web Development
+◻️ Interested in the world of the Web Development<br>
-◻️ Currently making a couple more projects until I get perfect at HTML & CSS ◻️ My next big journey would be JavaScript
+◻️ Currently making a couple more projects until I get perfect at HTML & CSS<br>
+◻️ My next big journey would be JavaScript<br>

 <!--
 **PopovicDev/PopovicDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.